ApexRMS/demosales/docs/index.md

 [![GitHub release](https://img.shields.io/github/v/release/ApexRMS/demosales.svg?style=for-the-badge&color=d68a06)](https://GitHub.com/ApexRMS/demosales/releases/)    <a href="https://github.com/ApexRMS/demosales"><img align="middle" style="padding: 1px" width="30" src="assets/images/logo/github-trans2.png">
 <br>
 ## Simple sales forecasting model
-### A simple demonstration model for generating sales forecasts of hybrid and electric vehicles.
+### A simple package for demonstrating SyncroSim functionality.
 The demosales package is an open-source SyncroSim Base Package.

 The demosales package can be loaded into SyncroSim as either an empty library or as the **Demo Sales - Basic** library, containing pre-defined datafeeds.
-The user had the option to modify the timespan of the model, the number of Monte Carlo realizations, and information about current car sales.
-The result of running the model scenario(s) is a sales forecast of hybrid and electric vehicles.
+This libary covers the basics of interacting with SyncroSim using a simple car sales forecasting model. .
 <br>
 <br>
 ## Requirements